 Effective nuclear charge increases across the period as the shielding effect remains constant.

 Greater Effective Nuclear Charge = Greater attraction between nucleus and valence electrons = Small atomic size

 Let’s take an example of period 3 elements to clearly understand the concept of effective nuclear charge.

-As we move across the period from left to right, sodium (Na) has only one electron while argon(Ar) has eight valence electrons.
+As you can see in the table that when we move across the period from left to right, sodium (Na) has only one valence electron , Mg has 2 valence electrons , Al has 3 , Si has 4 , P has 5 , S has 6 ,Cl has 7 while argon(Ar) has eight valence electrons.

-Across the period, the atomic number increases due to the increase in the number of protons in the nucleus.
-Therefore, the nuclear charge also increases.
+Moving across the period, the atomic number increases due to the increase of the number of protons in the nucleus.
+Therefore, nuclear charge of period 3 elements also increases.

 Greater nuclear attraction on valence electrons pull the valence electrons closer to the nucleus and thus the atom gets smaller.